Article

 The Claudians found themselves in the whirlwind of political storms.
 Initially siding with Mark Antony, they fled Rome after the defeat in the Perusine War against Octavian.
 However, in 39 BC, shortly after the amnesty, Octavian fell in love with Tiberius's mother, Livia, secured her divorce, and married her, even though Livia was already pregnant with Drusus.
 Thus, Tiberius became the stepson of the most powerful man in Rome.

-After their father's death in 33 BC, nine-year-old Tiberius delivered his first public speech at his funeral, demonstrating abilities beyond his years.
+After their father's death in 33 BC, the nine-year-old Tiberius delivered his first public speech at the funeral, demonstrating abilities beyond his years.
 The perceptive Octavian immediately recognized the potential of both stepsons.
 During his triumph in 29 BC, following the final victory over Mark Antony, the emperor took them as his companions.

 Octavian Augustus

-Commander and Administrator
+Military Leader and Administrator

 In 20 BC, Tiberius led a crucial diplomatic mission to Parthia, where he brilliantly resolved the Armenian question.
-He managed to place the loyal Tigranes III on the Armenian throne and secured the return of the Roman standards lost at Carrhae in 53 BC.
+He managed to place the loyal Tigranes III on the Armenian throne and secured the return of Roman standards lost at Carrhae in 53 BC.
 This diplomatic triumph significantly strengthened Rome's position in the East.

-In reward for his successes, Augustus appointed Tiberius as the governor of Transalpine Gaul in 19 BC.
+As a reward for his successes, Augustus appointed Tiberius as the governor of Transalpine Gaul in 19 BC.
 The young governor proved to be a capable administrator, successfully dealing with regular rebellions and barbarian raids.

 Problematic Heir